System Design /

 Three companies, three priorities

 OVO, Superbank, and Grab operated differently.
-Each had its own product processes, compliance paths, and expectations.
+Each had its own process and expectations.

 Regulator-driven constraints